kasyapgirijan/kasyapgirijan.github.io/_posts/2020-09-20-The Planets Mercury.markdown

 Maybe if we can manipulate to vim to run instead of tail we can do !bash to get root access.

-After few google-fu I could learn that with *"ln -s"* command we can create a symbolic link between tail and vim.
+After few google-fu I learned that with *"ln -s"* command we can create a symbolic link between tail and vim.

 __*Command : "ln -s /var/bin/vim tail"*__.